 - DriveNC.gov provides current road conditions throughout the region including alternate route recommendations for through traffic on I-40 and I-26.

-Use the interactive map below for current status in destinations throughout the region.
+Use the interactive map below for current status in popular destinations throughout the region.
 Zooming in on the map and clicking on each county or community provides access to local websites and updates, as also reflected in the listing of mountain and foothill destinations further below.
-If you are considering a visit to Western North Carolina, please contact the community and businesses you want to visit to ensure they are open and welcoming visitors, and consult DriveNC.gov to identify open roads and a safe route to your destination.
+When planning a visit to Western North Carolina, check ahead to confirm the community and businesses you want to visit are open and welcoming visitors, and consult DriveNC.gov to confirm a safe route to your destination.

 Piedmont (central NC) and Coastal (eastern NC) destinations are also ready and welcoming visitors.